stjude-rust-labs/sprocket-vscode/README.md

 activity on the [Sprocket repository](https://github.com/stjude-rust-labs/sprocket) to see what we're working on next!_

-## Known Issues

-- The extension is in an early stage of development and may not work as expected.
-- The extension requires a separate installation of the `sprocket` command line tool; in the future, the extension will automatically install the tool.
-- When `sprocket` unexpectedly terminates, the extension does not automatically restart it and you must manually restart the extension host to recover from the error; this will change in the future as the extension becomes more stable.

 ## Configuration

 The extension provides the following configuration options: